-Wilkins is also the author of the poetry collections Killing the Murnion Dogs and Notes from the Journey Westward, winner of the White Pine Press Poetry Prize and the High Plains Book Award.
-His third full-length collection, When We Were Birds part of the Millers Williams Poetry Prize Series, edited by Billy Collins, won the 2017 Oregon Book Award in Poetry.
-His essays, poems, and stories have appeared in a host of magazines and literary journals, including The Georgia Review, The Southern Review, The Missouri Review, Harvard Review, TriQuarterly, Orion, The Sun, High Country News, and Slate.
+Wilkins is also the author of the poetry collections Killing the Murnion Dogs and Notes from the Journey Westward.
+His most recent book of poetry, When We Were Birds, part of the Millers Williams Poetry Prize Series, edited by Billy Collins, won the 2017 Oregon Book Award in Poetry.
+His work has appeared in a host of the nation’s leading magazines and literary journals, including The Georgia Review, The Southern Review, The Missouri Review, Harvard Review, TriQuarterly, Orion, The Sun, High Country News, and Slate.
 As the winner of the Boyden Wilderness Writing Residency from PEN Northwest, he and his family spent the summer and fall of 2015 living in a remote cabin in the Klamath Mountains along the Rogue River in southwest Oregon.

-The Mountain and the Fathers won a 2014 GLCA New Writers Award, an honor that has previously recognized early work by luminaries such as Alice Munro, Richard Ford, Louise Erdrich, and Mary Szybist–and Wilkins’s work has been anthologized and collected in The Pushcart Prize Anthology, Best American Magazine Writing, New Poets of the American West, The Southern Poetry Anthology, and Best New Poets 2006 and 2009.
+The Mountain and the Fathers won a 2014 GLCA New Writers Award–an honor that has previously recognized early work by luminaries such as Alice Munro, Richard Ford, Louise Erdrich, and Mary Szybist–and Wilkins’s work has been anthologized in The Pushcart Prize Anthology, Best American Magazine Writing, New Poets of the American West, The Southern Poetry Anthology, and Best New Poets 2006 and 2009.
 Of Wilkins’s work, the Indiana Review writes, “The most striking component of it is its awareness of ‘the whole world.’
 What is ordinary becomes transcendent.
 In places derelict and seemingly unexceptional, Wilkins compels us to recognize what is worth salvage, worth praise.”

-After graduating from Gonzaga University with a degree in computer engineering, he spent two years teaching ninth grade pre-algebra in the Mississippi Delta with Teach For America.
+After graduating from Gonzaga University with a degree in computer engineering, Wilkins spent two years teaching ninth grade pre-algebra in the Mississippi Delta with Teach For America.
 He then went on to earn his MFA in creative writing from the University of Idaho, where he worked with the poet Robert Wrigley and the memoirist Kim Barnes.
-Wilkins now lives with his wife, son, and daughter in western Oregon, where he directs the creative program at Linfield College.
+Wilkins now lives with his family in western Oregon, where he directs the creative program at Linfield College.